-Item Status 1 Continue County representation on the YCVB Board of Directors Ongoing.
-County should provide funds as soon as practicable.
-2 Help businesses increase their visitor-serving capacity in all districts.
+Item Status 1 Continue County representation on the YCVB Board of Directors Ongoing 2 Help businesses increase their visitor-serving capacity in all districts.
+Ongoing 3 Encourage planned visitor-serving development at the county's freeway interchanges, focusing on services not available off highway (e.g. motels, gas stations, auto maintenance, etc.).
+Ongoing 4 Work with the county's four cities to maintain and increase their contributions to the YCVB for its ongoing viability and ability to enhance services.
 Ongoing.
-3 Encourage planned visitor-serving development at the county's freeway interchanges, focusing on services not available off highway (e.g. motels, gas stations, auto maintenance, etc.).
-Ongoing.
-4 Work with the county's four cities to maintain and increase their contributions to the YCVB for its ongoing viability and ability to enhance services.
-Ongoing.
 West Sacramento is last holdout.
 5 Encourage the bundling of promotional activities in Clarksburg, and in Capay Valley.
-Underway.
-6 Encourage the YCVB to enhance its film promotion capacity.
-Ongoing.
-7 Encourage public agencies, including BLM, Caltrans, and County Parks, to increase their capacity to serve visitors.
-Ongoing.
-8 Work with the Yolo County Visitors Bureau to identify potential tourism-oriented market opportunities and to develop stronger links to regional and national tourist markets.
-Ongoing.
-9 Establish successful working relationship between Cache Creek Casino and YCVB, and perhaps River Cats and YCVB.
-Underway.
-10 Support creation and expansion of stores that promote products grown in Capay Valley, Clarksburg and Dunnigan Hills Capay store as pilot project and perhaps a store along I-80.
+2009 6 Encourage the YCVB to enhance its film promotion capacity.
+Ongoing 7 Encourage public agencies, including BLM, Caltrans, and County Parks, to increase their capacity to serve visitors.
+Ongoing 8 Work with the Yolo County Visitors Bureau to identify potential tourism-oriented market opportunities and to develop stronger links to regional and national tourist markets.
+Ongoing 9 Establish successful working relationship between Cache Creek Casino and YCVB, and perhaps River Cats and YCVB.
+Approach planned as soon as new executive director hired.
+10 Support creation and expansion of stores that promote products grown in Capay Valley, Clarksburg and Dunnigan Hills Capay store as pilot project.
 11 Create an annual State fair booth exhibit that obtains a Gold Ribbon or higher award each year.
 Continually strive for "Best of Show" Three ribbons were received in 2008, including a Gold.
-Silver in 2010.
 12 Update the Yolo County window at the State Capitol and keep its material fresh and interesting.
 Partner with UC Davis, the Yolo Arts Council and others.
-YCVB has agreed to update the window.
+Planning committee established.